 If a property owner thinks their property has been inadvertently mapped in a Special Flood Hazard Area (SFHA), they may submit a request to FEMA for a Letter of Map Change (LOMC).
 A SFHA is defined as the area that will be inundated by the flood event having a 1-percent chance of being equaled or exceeded in any given year.
 A LOMC reflects an official revision/amendment to an effective Flood Insurance Rate Map (FIRM).
 If the LOMC request is granted, property owners may be eligible for lower flood insurance premiums, or the option to not purchase flood insurance.

-Applicants can now use the Online LOMC, an internet-based tool, to easily request a Letter of Map Amendment (LOMA).
-A LOMA is a letter from FEMA stating that an existing structure or parcel of land - that is on naturally high ground and has not been elevated by fill - would not be inundated by the base flood.
+Applicants can now use the Online LOMC, an internet-based tool, to easily request map Amendments or Revisons: LOMA, CLOMA, LOMR-F, CLOMR-F, LOMR, or CLOMR.
 This new tool is a convenient way for applicants to upload all information and supporting documentation and check the status of their application online.
-Users can submit LOMA requests through this tool instead of filing the MT-EZ paper form via mail.
+Users can submit LOMC requests through this tool instead of filing the MT-EZ, MT-1, or MT-2 paper forms via mail.

-Get started today using the new Online LOMC application.
+Get started today using the Online LOMC application.

 FEMA has launched a new way to view your community’s preliminary flood hazard data: over the web and in one convenient location!
 Preliminary flood hazard data provide an early look at your home or community’s risk to flood hazards.
 There are many benefits to viewing your community’s data before it becomes effective.
 For more information, visit the Preliminary Flood Hazard Data page.